The designs are made out of

 started working on the

-inside of the building.
+inside of the

-The building is a pole
+building is a pole barn

-barn type with 12 foot
+type with 12 foot walls.

-walls.
-The part the antlers
+The part the antlers are in

-are in is 30 feet wide and
+is 30 feet wide and 64 feet

-64 feet long.
-Yes, I should
+long.
+Yes, I should have

-have made it longer and
+made it longer and could

-could have gone another
+have gone another 8 feet

-8 feet to the property line.
+to the property line.

 Over the studded walls I